LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 ``cldf/senses.csv``.
 It takes a string as input, which can be a word or a phrase.
 It then checks whether spacy's word-vector model contains a vector for the cleaned input.
-If yes, it returns the cleaned input, if not it returns a blank line.
+If yes, it returns the cleaned input, if not it returns None, which translates to a blank row in our column.

 .. code-block:: python